erikw/nestedtext-ruby/spec/fixtures/missing_tag_arg/page.md

 # Fixture

-A simple fixture page with a tag that forgot the argument {% glossary %} that is needed.
+A simple fixture page with a tag that forgot the argument {% nestedtext %} that is needed.